abdrmdn/2048-Game/README.md

 <b>Android</b> and <b>IOS</b> mobile version of the game using Phone-Gap

-u can find the Android version in the file <a href="https://github.com/abdrmdn/2048-Game/tree/master/Mobile_version" >Mobile_version</a>
+u can find the Android APK in the file <a href="https://github.com/abdrmdn/2048-Game/tree/master/Mobile_version" >Mobile_version</a>

 The App is using :
 <ul>